YichaoOU/HemTools/docs/content/NGS_pipelines/NGS_pipelines.rst

 	Input fastq files preparation complete!
 ALL GOOD!
 	Please check if you like the computer-generated labels in : fastq.tsv Input peakcall file preparation complete!
 File name: peakcall.tsv

+.. note:: If you are preparing fastq.tsv and peakcall.tsv yourself, please make sure ``no space anywhere`` in the file.
+Note that the seperator is tab.
+Spaces in file name will cause errors.

 **Step 2: Check the computer-generated input list (manually), make sure they are correct.**